The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 If you make a smaller down payment — say less than 20% — the remaining balance can hurt you if the event your car is totaled.

 If you’re financing over a longer term — more than two years — consider gap insurance.
-With a longer term lease, your vehicle will depreciate faster than you can actually pay off the loan, leaving you in a tricky situation.
+With longer-term financing, your vehicle will depreciate faster than you can actually pay off the loan balance.
+This could leave you in a tricky situation.

 Look at the cost of ownership on Edmunds or Kelley Blue Book.
 If your vehicle depreciates quickly but you still have a loan on the vehicle, chances are the value you will receive from your insurance company won’t cover the loan.

 You can get gap insurance through your insurance company, the dealership, or your lender.
 There is a lot of information on which of these sources you should purchase gap coverage from.
-It’s hard to definitively say which one will be the cheapest or best option for you, so you’ll have to do some of the legwork yourself.
+It’s hard to definitively say which one will be the cheapest or best option for you, so you’ll have to do some of the legwork yourself, comparing as many insurance providers as possible to get the best rates and coverage options.
 Consider, however, the following advice:

 Looking for more information?
 See our additional articles below.